-Then why don't you volunteer to help in one of the warehouses, checking boxes and helping to get organised for this massive job of moving over a million shoebox gifts.
-Just email the regional manger or head office and they will give you the contact details of the nearest co-ordinator.
+Then why don't you volunteer to help in one of the warehouses, checking boxes and helping to get organised for this massive job of moving over a million shoebox gifts?
+Just email the regional manager or head office and they will give you the contact details of the nearest co-ordinator.
 I'm going to help out next Friday at our local one.

 Loads of ideas!
 Do you fancy joining in and doing just one of them?

 Remember never underestimate your impact.
-By just RTing one of my posts that tweet might reach someone who has lots of time of their hands or who can afford or donate dozens of shoesboxes, you just never know what might happen so be bold and join in!
+By just RTing one of my posts that tweet might reach someone who has lots of time of their hands or who can afford or donate dozens of shoeboxes, you just never know what might happen, so be bold and join in!

 Oh and if you have heard any negative stories/ press about OCC then have a read of their latest response, it will put your mind at rest.